 “When you arrive at the hospital, you depend on every single person you interact with,” said Drew’s mom, Andrea.
 “And each one we met went above and beyond as they tended to every part of his recovery.
 I never had any doubt that he was in capable hands.”

-After two weeks as an inpatient at Egleston, Drew moved to the CIRU at Scottish Rite for daily physical rehabilitation.
+After two weeks as an inpatient at Egleston, Drew moved to inpatient rehabilitation at Scottish Rite for daily physical rehabilitation.
 Though his therapy often was painful, the road to recovery wasn’t always arduous.

 “It was an incredible journey, and Children’s staff made it fun with games and impromptu dancing,” said Drew’s dad, Wes.
 “They made Drew feel better about himself.
 They really wanted him to get better, and not just because it was their job.”